lisong2019/web/_pages/about.md

 ======
 1. Analytic Methods in Accident Research
 2. IEEE Transactions on Intelligent Transportation Systems
+3. Journal of Intelligent and Connected Vehicles
-3. Transportation Research Record
+4. Transportation Research Record
-4. Journal of Transportation Engineering, Part A: Systems
+5. Journal of Transportation Engineering, Part A: Systems
-5. Physica A: Statistical Mechanics and its Applications
+6. Physica A: Statistical Mechanics and its Applications
-6. Journal of Traffic and Transportation Engineering (English Edition)
+7. Journal of Traffic and Transportation Engineering (English Edition)
-7. International Journal of Transportation Science and Technology
+8. International Journal of Transportation Science and Technology
+9. Journal of Advanced Transportation
-8. Case Studies on Transport Policy
+10. Case Studies on Transport Policy
-9. COTA International Conference for Transportation Professionals
+11. COTA International Conference for Transportation Professionals
-10. Cogent Engineering
+12. Cogent Engineering
-11. Connection Science
+13. Connection Science
 <br>

 Visitors